-The Department of Corrections (DOC) has established procedures governing incoming and outgoing packages for inmates per WAC 137-48 Inmate Mail & Communications .
+The Department of Corrections (DOC) has established procedures governing incoming and outgoing packages for incarcerated individuals per WAC 137-48 Mail and Communications for Individuals in Prison .
 The purpose of the WAC rules is to maintain the safety, security, and discipline of adult prison facilities to prevent the transmission of illegal items or contraband into or out of an institution.
-The rules do not apply to work release facilities.
+The rules do not apply to reentry centers.

 Packages are wrapped or boxed objects, a parcel or bundle containing one or more objects, and/or a container in which something is packed for storage or transport or mailing (WAC 137-48-20(9) ).

-Package contents must comply with DOC Policy 440.000 Personal Property for Offenders.
-The following matrixes identify the type, value*, and amount of personal property authorized for inmate retention at the different housing security levels.
+Package contents must comply with DOC Policy 440.000 Personal Property in Prisons.
+The following matrixes identify the type, value*, and amount of personal property authorized for incarcerated individual retention at the different housing security levels.
 Exceptions require Assistant Secretary of Prisons approval.

 - Maximum Allowable Personal Property Matrix – Men's Facilities (Attachment 1)